Used by 10,000+ organizations worldwide

 Improving work happiness is a good idea

-More and more companies are realizing that job happiness is important.
-When you're more comfortable in your own skin, things simply go a lot easier.
-That may sound a bit soft, but ultimately, higher job happiness leads to healthier employees and better productivity.
-This translates into lower absenteeism costs and lower labor costs for the same turnover (or more turnover for the same labor costs).
+More companies are recognizing that job satisfaction is important.
+When you feel comfortable at work, everything becomes easier.
+This might sound sentimental, but higher job satisfaction leads to healthier employees and better productivity.
+As a result, companies face lower absenteeism costs and lower labor costs while maintaining the same turnover, or even achieving more turnover for the same labor costs.

 So it's a good idea to actively work to increase employee job happiness.
 But...how do you go about it?